ContentMine/workshop-resources/resources/modules/B-Scraping/README.md

 ### Learning Goals

-* how does the general process of scraping work, including structure of a website, how to identify specific data, how to reorganize it into a reusable format
+* how does the general process of scraping work, including structure of a website
+* how to identify specific data
+* how to reorganize it into a reusable format
 * learn about the challenges posed by different publishing formats
-* learn how to use quickscrape
+* learn how to use quickscrape with own urls
-* learn how to write an own scraper definition
-*

 ### Activities and Methods